-Switchback Ridge has a long family history in Napa Valley dating back to 1914 when property at the base of Dutch Henry Canyon south east of the town of Calistoga just off of the Silverado Trail was purchased by family relatives Eliza and Mads Peterson.
+Switchback Ridge has a long family history in Napa Valley dating back to 1914 when property at the base of Dutch Henry Canyon south east of the town of Calistoga just off of the Silverado Trail was purchased by family relatives Elizabeth and Mads Peterson.
 Mads immigrated to the U.S. in 1883 from Denmark and passed away in 1936.
 At that time there was a small Zinfandel vineyard planted on site but when Prohibition began in 1920 the property like much of the valley was converted to other crops – in their case to plums and walnuts.

 Switchback Ridge was founded by John Peterson and his daughter Kelly Peterson-Holmes (who we originally met with at their vineyard) and is named after a ridge on the upper part of their property which contains a number of switchback hiking trails.
 Some of Napa’s most intriguing terrain and vineyards are located at the upper end of Dutch Henry Canyon Road (a gated private road which connects to the Silverado Trail and borders one edge of their vineyard).
 And two prominent vineyard neighbors are nearby – Duckhorn’s Three Palms Vineyard and Hourglass’s Blueline Vineyard.

 When a beautiful property has been under the ownership of the same family for more than 100 years – it becomes a treasured piece of history.
 And if the property was under a different ownership, their historical Petite Sirah old block would most likely be ripped out and planted to a variety that fetches more money in the valley – Cabernet Sauvignon.
 But respecting Napa’s heritage and their own family’s viticulture history (John has farmed these vines much of his life), thankfully the family keeps these vines in the ground.
 Their old Petite Sirah block (which also includes other mixed black varieties) is now over 60 years old.